Myanmar–Sri Lanka relations: Recent relations

 The growth of Buddhist nationalism in both Sri Lanka and Myanmar during the 2010s, prompted media coverage to group the Bodu Bala Sena (BBS) and the 969 Movement in each respective country together.
 While both groups formed in response to major political changes and gained momentum from increased global anti-Muslim sentiment, they differ in BBS's self-conscious approach towards Buddhist modernism.
-Juliane Schober, a religion scholar, argues that this similarity between Myanmar and Sri Lanka's politically active Buddhist sanghas stretches back to 1988 and more generally the to the disruption of similar traditional state-religion relations by similar British colonial practices.
+Juliane Schober, a religion scholar, argues that this similarity between Myanmar and Sri Lanka's politically active Buddhist sanghas stretches back to 1988 and more generally to the disruption of similar traditional state-religion relations by similar British colonial practices.
 In the wake of the 2017 Rohingya genocide, Sri Lanka accepted Rohingya asylum seekers.
 The asylum seekers had detained by the Sri Lankan navy after being found on an Indian boat in Sri Lankan waters.
 However, hard-line nationalists and monks attacked a shelter where they were being housed, forcing its Rohingya occupants to flee.

 During Myanmar's economic liberalisation of the 2010s, Myanmar and Sri Lanka furthered trade ties, signing joint trade agreements and cooperating on many development issues through the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation.
 Sri Lankan President Maithripala Sirisena emphasized the two countries' similarities as Theravada Buddhist countries with an agricultural economy stating that Sri Lanka was a true friend of Myanmar ready to provide assistance in international forums.
 The moderate risk of secession both countries faced in the 2010s also made reform towards federalism, or quasi-federalism, and building federal institutions a shared political goal.